bioinformatics-polito/EGAsubmitter/README.md

 you can specify the name of your project if you want, adding *yourprojectname* after the clone command
 `$ git clone https://github.com/bioinformatics-polito/EGAsubmitter.git yourprojectname`
 Then, move into the new folder.
 Inside it, you will find, among the others, a file named “*EGAsubmitter.yml*”: this is the environment to install with conda in order to have all the needed packages.
-This can be done using `$ conda env create -f EGAsubmitter.yml`.
+This can be done using `$ conda env create -f EGAsubmitter.yml` (solving environment can take a few minutes, please be patient).
 Then activate it with `$ conda activate EGAsubmitter`.
 Now, the fun can begin!

 # Metadata file creation: